Quebec -> Personal tax credits -> Medical expense tax credit

 The Quebec Tax Calculator uses input provided by the user to determine how many months of prescription drug plan premiums are payable for the tax year.
 This amount is added to the medical expenses input by the user, to determine the total medical expenses for the tax year for Quebec taxes.
 The total premium is also shown in the total payable area near the bottom of the calculator.
 The premium paid in the tax year (for the previous tax year) must be entered by the user in order to include this amount in the Federal medical expense claim.

-See the Quebec for information on the Quebec medical expense tax credit.
+See Medical Expenses on the Revenu Quebec website for more information on the Quebec medical expense tax credit.

 Refundable medical expense tax credit

 You may also be eligible for the Quebec refundable medical expense tax credit, which is claimed on line 462 of the tax return.
 In order to claim this refundable credit, you must have at least $3,030 of work income in 2018 ($3,005 in 2017), and a maximum family income of $22,910 in 2018 ($22,725 in 2017).
 The maximum refundable amount is $1,185 for 2018 ($1,175 for 2017).
 See Quebec tax credits subject to indexation for amounts applicable to each tax year.